CrowdHailer/raxx_kit/guides/interface-design-for-http-streaming.md

 # Interface design for HTTP streaming

 Raxx is a server interface originally based on Ruby's [Rack interface](https://rack.github.io/).
-To support streaming Raxx has fundamentally changed from version 0.12.0.
+To support streaming, Raxx has fundamentally changed from version 0.12.0.
-These changes was necessary to support HTTP/2 in [Ace](https://hex.pm/packages/ace).
+These changes were necessary to support HTTP/2 in [Ace](https://hex.pm/packages/ace).

-*If starting with Raxx after `0.12.0`, you can find latest the documentation [here](https://hexdocs.pm/raxx/).*
+*If starting with Raxx after `0.12.0`, you can find the latest documentation [here](https://hexdocs.pm/raxx/).*

 ### HTTP overview